Introduction

 main blog page

-the image shows the main blog page for a recipe blog.
-See that the articles are displayed in reverse chronological order, can be reordered, searched and filtered.
+The image shows the main blog page for a recipe blog.
+The articles are initially displayed in reverse chronological order, can be reordered, searched and filtered.

-The main blog page lists all the blog posts, usually in reverse chronological order (newest first) but can be reordered.
-Each post is displayed as a preview or excerpt with a title, a short description, and sometimes a featured image.
-Visitors can click on a post to read the full article.
+The main blog page lists all the blog posts, usually in reverse chronological order but can be resorted A-Z, Z-A, chronological order etc. Each post is displayed as a preview or excerpt with a title, a short description and sometimes a featured image.
+Visitors can click on a the preview to read the full article.
 Unlike regular web pages, blog posts can be filtered by author, date, categories and tags but more on this later.

 Creating Blog Posts